googleapis/google-cloud-php/PubSub/MIGRATING.md

 ### Connection classes are not used anymore.

-This is a major change with this major version but one that we hope won't break most users.
-When one created a `PubSubClient`, behind the scenes a connection adapter was initialized based on your transport preferences.
+This is a major change with this major version but one that we hope won't break any users.
+When the `PubSubClient` was created, behind the scenes a connection adapter was initialized based on your transport preferences.
 This connection object was then forwarded to any resource classes internally, like so: